 Leveraged trading is sometimes referred to as ‘trading on margin’ because the funds required to open and maintain a position – the ‘margin’ – represent only a fraction of its total size.

 When trading CFDs, there are two types of margin.
 A deposit margin is required to open a position, while a maintenance margin may be required if your trade gets close to incurring losses that the deposit margin – and any additional funds in your account – will not cover.
 If this happens, you may get a margin call from your provider asking you to top up the funds in your account.
-If you don’t add sufficient funds, the position may be closed and any losses incurred will be realised.
+If you don’t add sufficient funds, the position may be closed and any losses incurred will be realized.

 Hedging with CFDs explained